JacktheDog617/Petpocalypse/README.md

 # Petpocalypse
 #### Description:
-Petpocalypse is an idle game made for android 14.
+Petpocalypse is an idle game made with a minimum API 30.
 It is programmed in a mix of Java and Kotlin.
 Java will be used for the back end and kotlin will be used for front end graphics.

 #### Running:
 This game will be downloaded through the Google Play app store and ran via it's exe file.